Jobs

 }

-This example defines a job called EmailNewCustomerReport that is scheduled to run every Friday.
+This example defines a scheduled job called EmailNewCustomerReport that will run every weekday (Monday-Friday) at 9am.

 jobs/emailNewCustomerReport.ts